Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

-Transfer works by generating a mapping between source mesh’s items (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source items to a single destination one - interpolated mapping.
+Transfer works by generating a mapping between source mesh’s items (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source items to a single destination one by interpolated mapping.

 .. figure:: /images/modifier-data_transfer_normals_example.png